JinlongWukong/vrlab/README.md

 	4. The pre-configuration not support currenlly, must config manually after login

-	5. Only one topology is active, please remove old before build the new topology,  if the topology file and its image disk are there, then you can restore them back any time by just build the topolgy again
+	5. Please make sure remove the current acive topology before build the another one, this tool will not delete image, so these removed topology can be restore any time you want